Public library advocacy: Friends of the Library

-Friends of the Library are nonprofit organizations whose members have banded together with the common goal of helping a specific library.
-They often volunteer their time or resources on behalf of that library.
+Friends of the Library are nonprofit organizations that have the goal of helping a specific library.
+The members often volunteer their time or resources on behalf of that library.
 Friends groups are very diverse, including Friends of state libraries, individual libraries, library systems, teen Friends, and even Friends foundations.
 The first “Friends of the Library” group was founded in Paris in 1913 as a support group for the Bibliothèque Nationale. and was approved by the state in 1927.
 In October 1995, the name of the group was changed from la Société des Amis de la Bibliothèque Nationale (Friends Society of the National Library) to l'Association des Amis de la BnF (Association of Friends of the BnF).
 Friends of public libraries have traditionally raised money through book sales, bake sales, and similar fundraisers.
 Moneys raised from these efforts often go toward library programs, supplies and collections.
 Friends can also be instrumental in lobbying politicians and informing the public about legislation that may be beneficial or detrimental to their library.

 In 1979, the Friends of Libraries U.S.A.
-(FOLUSA) was created to formalize the loose national network of Friends groups increasing their potential to promote libraries.
+(FOLUSA) was created to formalize the loose national network of Friends groups, increasing their potential to promote libraries.
 FOLUSA joined with the American Library Trustee Association (ALTA) in 2008 to form a new American Library Association (ALA) division, the Association for Library Trustees, Advocates, Friends, and Foundations (ALTAFF).
-ALTAFF provides many resources for Friends groups seeking to advocate for their libraries in new ways.
+ALTAFF provides resources for Friends groups seeking to advocate for their libraries in new ways.